Goal and Objectives

-- Promote leadership development and capacity building among low-income communities and communities of color in the healthy food movement
+- Develop leaders and build capacity among low-income communities and communities of color in the healthy food movement

 - Develop economic and financial strategies that advance healthy food access for all

 - Advocate for and implement healthy food programs and policies